Ian A. Anderson: Broadcasting

 Anderson presented a weekly folk, roots and world music show on Guildford ILR station County Sound in the mid 1980s, a weekly folk show on the BBC World Service for 12 years from 1987, the occasional series for BBC Radio 2, and a world music program World Routes on London’s Jazz FM.
 He has also broadcast on BBC Radio 1, BBC Radio 3, BBC Radio 4 and Capital Radio.
 Since 2002, he has hosted fRoots Radio on the web.
+In 2023, he joined community station Cambridge 105 Radio, where he presents a monthly show.

 Recent music career

-In 2008/2009, he was one third of Blue Blokes 3, with Lu Edmonds (formerly of The Mekons, Billy Bragg's Blokes, 3 Mustaphas 3, The Damned, PiL and others) on vocals, cumbus, saz and guitar, and Ben Mandelson (Billy Bragg’s Blokes, 3 Mustaphas 3, Tiger Moth, Yiddish Twist Orchestra and others) on vocals, mandolin, baritone bouzouki, banjo, tenor guitar, etc. After Edmonds re-joined Public Image Limited in 2010, Anderson and Mandelson continued as the duo The False Beards who released their first album in 2013.
+In 2008/2009, he was one third of Blue Blokes 3, with Lu Edmonds (formerly of the Mekons, Billy Bragg's Blokes, 3 Mustaphas 3, the Damned, PiL and others) on vocals, cumbus, saz and guitar, and Ben Mandelson (Billy Bragg’s Blokes, 3 Mustaphas 3, Tiger Moth, Yiddish Twist Orchestra and others) on vocals, mandolin, baritone bouzouki, banjo, tenor guitar, etc. After Edmonds re-joined Public Image Limited in 2010, Anderson and Mandelson continued as the duo The False Beards who released their first album in 2013.
 In 2016, Anderson and Holland got together again for a Hot Vultures reunion tour, and in 2017 he commenced doing solo gigs again for the first time since 1973.

-He released an album of new and completely solo recordings in 2017, then in January 2019 the compilation "Onwards!", which was sourced from 50 years of his solo work and all the bands he's been part of (including previously unissued material).
+He released an album of new and completely solo recordings in 2017, then in January 2019 the compilation Onwards!, which was sourced from 50 years of his solo work and all the bands he has been part of (including previously unissued material).

 Anderson moved back to his Bristol roots in 2011, relocating his home and the fRoots offices full circle to Clifton Village where his career began.

+In 2024, Anderson compiled and wrote the sleeve notes for Les Cousins: The Soundtrack Of Soho’s Legendary Folk & Blues Club, a three-CD box set featuring various artists from the Soho club, Les Cousins.